Best Water Parks in the Midwest for 2026

 Oceans of Fun (Kansas City)

 I'm biased here because Oceans of Fun is where I worked as a teenager, and that experience shaped how I think about water parks.
-The park sits adjacent to Worlds of Fun, the amusement park, and a combo ticket covers both.

-Oceans of Fun has a solid lineup of slides, a large wave pool, and a lazy river that I spent more hours floating than I can count.
-The park has been through ownership changes and investment cycles over the years, but the core experience remains strong.
 For Kansas City area families, a season pass covering both Worlds of Fun and Oceans of Fun is one of the best values in the Missouri market.

-Wacky Waters at Silver Dollar City (Branson)
+White Water at Silver Dollar City (Branson)

-White Water in Branson is a standalone water park in the Silver Dollar City family.
-The park has a good mix of slides and pools spread across a hilly terrain that uses the Ozarks topography to create elevation changes most flat-terrain parks can't replicate.
+The park uses the Ozarks topography to create elevation changes most flat-terrain parks can't replicate.
 KaPau Plummet, a trap-door drop slide, is the headline thrill.

 Branson draws heavy tourist traffic, so summer weekends can be crowded.
 Weekday visits are significantly more relaxed.
 If you're planning a Branson vacation that includes Silver Dollar City, adding a White Water day rounds out the trip well.